 Creating a value stream map

-Before starting a value stream map it is important to remember that it is a map about how one, particular, project is being worked on.
-In other words, we are mapping the flow of work for a particular project.
-We are not mapping the amount of time people are working on different projects.
+Before starting a value stream map, it is important to remember that we are mapping the flow of work for one particular increment of work that’s being built.

 There is not one way to create a value stream map.
 But having led hundreds of folks in creating value stream maps, I’ve seen this six step process work pretty well.
 The six steps are: